Cases Related To Blood Pressure - Part II

 When all lessons have been completed, we recommend using the auscultation practice exercises or quiz.
 In order to gain a certificate of achievement, please complete the course lessons and practice drill during one session.
-Most users complete the coure's lessons and drill in 30-45 minutes.
+Most users complete the course's lessons and drills in 30-45 minutes.

 Registered users can earn a certificate of achievement for this module by reading all content and then earning a passing score on this module's quiz.

 Completed modules and related scores can be viewed on the dashboard.

 Heart Sounds and Murmurs Across the Lifespan (with CD)

 Dr Barbara Ann Erickson